DeepDefense: Robust Learning via Layer-Wise Gradient-Feature Alignment: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper proposed \textit{DeepDefense}, a simple yet powerful defense strategy that applies GFA across different layers of a neural network.
-By aligning the gradient of the loss with the input features at each layer, our method forces adversarial perturbations to move in directions that are naturally less effective.
+This paper proposed DeepDefense, a simple yet powerful defense strategy that applies GFA across different layers of a neural network.
+By aligning the gradient of the loss with the input features at each layer, our method forces adversarial perturbations to move in space that are naturally less effective.
 This results in a flatter and more stable loss landscape, helping models resist a wide range of attacks.

-We supported our approach with both theoretical analysis and empirical experiments using CNNs and MLPs.
+We supported our approach with both theoretical analysis and empirical experiments using CNNs.
 The results showed that DeepDefense outperforms standard training, adversarial training, and other regularization methods in terms of robustness.
 In particular, DeepDefense-trained models require stronger and more visible perturbations to be fooled, which makes them more reliable and secure.

-Notably, DeepDefense is model-agnostic, lightweight in implementation, and broadly compatible with standard architectures.
+Notably, DeepDefense is model-agnostic, lightweight to implement, and broadly compatible with standard architectures.
 These qualities position it as a practical and scalable solution for building more resilient deep learning systems.
-In future work, we plan to apply DeepDefense to larger models and more complex datasets.
-We are also interested in combining our method with other certified defenses to provide stronger guarantees of robustness.
-Finally, we will explore whether GFA can also improve the model’s ability to understand important features in the input and adapt to new environments or slightly different data distributions.
+However, we also observe a slight drop in accuracy when DeepDefense is applied during training.
+We believe this degradation is primarily due to the limited size of the training dataset.
+In future work, we plan to address this issue by incorporating data augmentation techniques and apply DeepDefense to larger models and more complex datasets.